XenonofArcticus/osgGLTF/README.md

 code every frame with the timestamp delta).
 It compiles without issue, and loads most of the 1.0 GLTF models in the official **glTF-Sample-Models** submodule.

+> **NOTE**: This project doesn't have any clear indication of its license.
+It
+> can only be used "as-is" or as "inspiration" for new code.

 ### osgEarth Reference Implementation

 The osgEarth loader uses a *modified* version of the **tinygltf** library, which